 Today I’m in my meditation space with my headphones on and my phone in my hand.
-My feet are awkwardly shuffling like I’m doing some bizarre dance, and if you didn’t know me any better you might question just what on Earth I had taken to get me into this bizarre, trance-like situation.
+My feet are awkwardly shuffling like I’m doing some bizarre dance (that is nothing like traditional meditative dance), and if you didn’t know me any better you might question just what on Earth I had taken to get me into this bizarre, trance-like situation.

 The reason why I currently look like a total mad man is because I am using Sway, the meditation app from Pausable.
 It’s an app I use a couple of times a day to help to focus my mind.